JustinStitt/llvm-project/clang/docs/OverflowBehaviorTypes.rst

   int mul_alot(int n) {
     int __attribute__((overflow_behavior(wrap))) a = n;
-    return a * 1337; // No overflow check for this operation.
+    return a * 1337; // Potential overflow is not checked and is well-defined }

-  }
+"Well-defined" overflow is consistent with two's complement wrap-around semantics and won't be removed via eager compiler optimizations (like some undefined behavior might).

 Overflow behavior types are implicitly convertible to and from built-in integral types.